-- 49.2.7.11 Apply recession plane, building height, yard setback and site coverage controls as the primary means of ensuring a Ensure the provision of a minimum level of outlook, sunshine and light access through high quality building design, while acknowledging that through an application for land use consent an outcome superior to that likely to result from strict compliance with the controls may well be identified. - 49.2.7.12 Ensure built form achieves a reasonable level of privacy for occupants of the subject site and neighbouring residential sites and units, including through the use of building setbacks, offsetting windows from one another, screening, or other means. - 49.2.7.13 Require a high level of landscape amenity which: - a. uses indigenous planting to increase ecological values, preferring vegetation that naturally occurs and/or previously occurred in the area; and - b. uses exotic planting to maintain local character where appropriate. - 49.2.8 Objective Development that supports resilience to, and mitigation of, the current and future effects of climate change and contribute to an integrated approach to stormwater management. - 49.2.8.1 Encourage site layout and building design that promote sustainability, including design that conserves energy, reduces waste and reduces emissions. - 49.2.8.2 Require a minimum level of permeable surface on a site for stormwater management and landscape amenity. - 49.2.8.3 Subject to the limit on the maximum number of storeys, allow greater building height only where development is designed to achieve an improved standard of quality, including its environmental sustainability.
+- 49.2.7.11 Apply recession plane, building height, yard setback and site coverage controls as the primary means to manage of ensuring a minimum level of outlook, sunshine and light access, while enabling acknowledging that through an application for land use consent an outcome more appropriate superior to that likely to result from strict compliance with the controls may arise well be identified. - 49.2.7.12 Ensure built form achieves reasonable levels of privacy for occupants of the subject site and neighbouring residential sites and units, including through the use of building setbacks, offsetting windows from one another, screening, or other means. - 49.2.7.13 Require a high level of landscape amenity at ground level which: - uses indigenous planting to increase ecological values, preferring vegetation that naturally occurs and/or previously occurred in the area; and - b. uses exotic planting to maintain local character where appropriate. - 49.2.8 Objective Development that supports resilience to, and mitigation of, the current and future effects of climate change and contributes to an integrated approach to stormwater management. - 49.2.8.1 Encourage site layout and building design that promote sustainability, including design that conserves energy, reduces waste and reduces emissions. - 49.2.8.2 Require a minimum level of permeable surface on a ground level site for stormwater management and landscape amenity. - 49.2.8.3 Subject to the limit on the maximum number of storeys, allow greater building height only where development is designed to achieve an improved standard of quality, including its environmental